Trading tactics. The breakout visibility characteristics

 In this article we will discuss how to interpret such situations and whether they are worth considering as a level breakout.

-Consequences of low breakout visibility
+Consequences of low breakout visibility in trading

 Let’s consider the Daily timeframe of the EURAUD currency pair.
 The level I want to show is formed on December the 28th, 2016.
 It consists of five candles, at the same time at first the bullish movement was formed.
 After that a short-term bear correction took place after which the resistance level was formed.
 Two bear and two bull candles were involved in the reversal.